sblsreddy/DEVELOPMENT/pages/README.md

 ------------------------------------------------------------
 Go to the folder you want to create the project and open node js from the folder
 > ng generate directive class ( class is the name of directive and we use whatever we want)
+> This is attribute directive
 >  it will create 2 files class.directive.ts, class.directive.spec.ts and update app.module.ts)

+> ng generate directive times ( times is the name of directive and we use whatever we want)
+> This is Structural directive

 ## Development server